shawna-p/RenPy-Achievements/README.md

     This is the screen language equivalent of the `grant` method.
 It does not take any arguments e.g. `action sample_achievement.Grant()`

 `Toggle`
     This is a special method intended to be used for testing.
 If an achievement has been granted, clicking a button with this Toggle method will clear it from the unlocked achievements.
-If it has not been granted, clicking the button will grant it. e.g. `sample_achievement.Toggle()`
+If it has not been granted, clicking the button will grant it. e.g. `action sample_achievement.Toggle()`

 `Reset`
     This is a special method which can be used to reset the progress of all achievements at once.
 It is a class method, and is thus always called like `action Achievement.Reset()`.